htcondor/htcondor/docs/admin-manual/networking.rst

 (listening) and outgoing (connect) ports with the configuration variables ``IN_HIGHPORT`` :index:`IN_HIGHPORT`, ``IN_LOWPORT`` :index:`IN_LOWPORT`, ``OUT_HIGHPORT`` :index:`OUT_HIGHPORT`,
-and ``OUT_LOWPORT`` :index:`OUT_LOWPORT`.
-See
+and ``OUT_LOWPORT``. :index:`OUT_LOWPORT` See
+the :ref:`admin-manual/configuration-macros:network-related configuration
-the :doc:`/admin-manual/configuration-macros` section for complete definitions of these configuration variables.
+file entries` section for complete definitions of these configuration variables.
 A range of ports lower than 1024 for daemons running as root is appropriate for incoming ports, but not for outgoing ports.
 The use of ports below 1024 (versus above 1024) has security implications; therefore, it is inappropriate to assign a range that crosses the 1024 boundary.

 NOTE: Setting ``HIGHPORT`` and ``LOWPORT`` will not automatically force